 Genres

 We are healthy only to the extent that our ideas are humane.
-Kilgore Trout -Kurt Vonnegut, Breakfast of Champions, Ch 1.The world is complicated and full of grays, but there's still truth there to be found. -Barack Obama Philosophy and wine, or modern critical theory for the (inebriated) million
+Kilgore Trout -Kurt Vonnegut, Breakfast of Champions, Ch 1.The test of our progress is not whether we add more to the abundance of those who have much; it is whether we provide enough for those who have too little. -Franklin Roosevelt, 2nd Inaugural Address Philosophy and wine, or modern critical theory for the (inebriated) million

 In which, my brother Craig provides me with an introduction to deconstruction, by way of formalism, structuralism, and semiotics, while sharing several bottles of good wine.
 Derrida never made more sense.Louise Watson – In Memoriam